 - Potato Mashes – see what type of print is left behind.

-- Shoes – dip bottom of shoes into paint to create different prints.
+- Shoes – Dip the bottom of the shoes into the paint to create different prints.

 - Windup Toys – on a blob of paint, let a windup toy plough through the paint.